 - Ask the cadet if you can schedule a one-on-one meeting.

 - Let someone else in your department or office know about the scheduled meeting so they can be available if necessary.

 - Tell the cadet what behaviors you have noticed that have you concerned, and express concern about them. ("I've noticed you've missed class three times in the past two weeks.")

 - Avoid "why" questions, which may be perceived as judgmental.

 - Ask open-ended questions. ("Tell me a bit more about how things are going for you this semester: What's been difficult?
 Satisfying...")

 - Listen to the cadet's response.
 You need not be scared off by an emotional response.
 Talking about a problem, or labeling a crisis, does not make it worse.
 It is the first step toward resolving it.
 Be patient.
 Don't give up if the cadet doesn't talk easily.

-- Deal directly with the issues without judgment.
-Allow the cadet to tell his/her story.
+- Allow the cadet to tell his/her story.
 Allow silences if they occur.
 Sometimes what follows can be especially productive.

 - Restate what you have heard so that the cadet will know you understand.

 - Know your own boundaries and limitations and if necessary, get help determining a course of action.
 Say something like, "I know (name) in (department/office) who has helped other cadets with similar circumstances.
 I'd like to call him/her right now to get input/advice about this.
 Will you please stay here while I call?"
 (If the answer is no, respect the cadet's decision, invite him/her to reconnect with you as needed.
-If you have lingering concerns, alert another network partner who may have additional thoughts about supporting the cadet.
+If you have lingering concerns, call the CCC, 540-464-7667.

 - Suggest resources and offer hope